 Younger children, especially toddler age, are most often dog bite victims simply because they are less likely to recognize aggressive dog behavior and more likely to impulsively pet dogs without asking the owners if the dog is friendly.
 Because many children are eyelevel with the dog, they often receive neck and facial injuries during a dog attack.
 Many experience long-term emotional trauma and PTSD.

 What are Maryland’s Dog Bite Laws?

 The dog bite statute in Maryland was significantly changed in 2014.
 Under these new rules, if the owner of a dog “running at large” attacks someone, the owner can be held “strictly liable” for all injuries or damages that result from the dog attack.
 “Strict liability” means dog bite victims only need to prove two things.
-The first being that the injuries were caused by the dog.
-The second thing dog bite victims must prove is that the owner knew the dog had aggressive behavior.
+The first is that the injuries were caused by the dog.
+The second thing victims must prove is that the owner knew the dog had aggressive behavior.

 According to the Baltimore County Health Department, the city receives up to 2,000 dog bite or scratch reports each year.
 If you or your child suffered dog bite injuries in an attack, it is important to first, seek medical care.
 The second step is to contact a dog bite attorney to review your rights in the situation.

 Koonz, McKenney, Johnson & DePaolis L.L.P. is a personal injury law firm that fights for dog bite victims Maryland.
 Contact us today for a free consultation.